dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ... because `1` has type `Natural` whereas `True` has type `Bool`, which is a type mismatch.

+Don't worry!
+Later we'll illustrate ways to safely mix different types.

-However, other than that restriction you can store essentially anything type of value inside of a list so long as all elements share the same type.
+However, other than that restriction you can store essentially any type of value inside of a list so long as all elements share the same type.
 For example, we can stick the following two functions in a list because both functions have the same type:

 ```dhall
 [ Natural/even, Natural/odd ]
 ```

-> **Exercise**: Ask the REPL what the type of the above list is:
+> **Exercise:** Ask the REPL what the type of the above list is:
 >
 > ```dhall
 > ⊢ :type [ Natural/even, Natural/odd ]
 > ```

-Don't worry!
-Later we'll illustrate ways to safely mix different types.

 Empty lists require an explicit type annotation, like this: